How to read your eyeglasses prescription

 That information can only be obtained through a contact lens fitting, an additional procedure that can be performed during your eye doctor visit.

-In addition to the information in an eyeglass prescription, a contact lens prescription must specify the base (central) curve of the back surface of the contact lens, the lens diameter, and the specific manufacturer and brand name of the lens.
+In addition to the information in an eyeglass prescription, a contact lens prescription must specify:

-An accurate contact lens prescription can be written only after a contact lens fitting has been performed and the prescribing doctor has evaluated your eyes' response to the lenses and to contact lens wear in general.
+An accurate contact lens prescription can be written only after a contact lens fitting has been performed.
+During this appointment, you’ll try on different contacts and your eye doctor will evaluate how your eyes respond to the lenses.
+They’ll also assess your candidacy for wearing contacts in general.

 Your eyeglass prescription is yours to keep

 The Federal Trade Commission (FTC) is the U.S. government's consumer protection agency.
-Their Prescription Release Rule requires that eye doctors give patients a copy of their eyeglass prescription at the end of an eye exam that includes a refraction.
+Its Eyeglass Rule requires that eye doctors give patients a copy of their eyeglass prescription at the end of an eye exam that includes a refraction (a test used to determine the lens prescription).

-The Prescription Release Rule is intended to allow the "portability" of your eyeglass prescription, giving you the freedom to buy glasses from any vendor of your choice.
+The Eyeglass Rule enables the "portability" of your eyeglass prescription.
+It gives you the freedom to buy glasses from any retailer of your choice.

-Your eye doctor must give you a copy of the prescription whether or not you ask for it.
-Eye doctors may not condition the release of your prescription on your agreement to purchase eyeglasses from them, nor may they charge you an extra fee to release your prescription.
+Your eye doctor must give you a copy of the prescription, whether or not you ask for it.
+Eye doctors may not condition the release of your prescription on your agreement to purchase eyeglasses from them, nor may they charge you an extra fee to receive your prescription.

 On this page: